 Pros of the pandemic:

 In the midst of so many evils, Corona has emerged as a blessing to some of us.
 Our environment has become much cleaner than before.
 There are fewer piles of rubbish on the roads than before.
 People are realizing that it is possible to do a lot of work online without going out.
 People also know how to complete an emergency meeting sitting at home using various cloud meeting applications.
 This pandemic also taught us strictly to maintain proper health rules.
-Maintaining hygiene factors, we can prevent many diseases.
+By maintaining hygiene factors, we can prevent many diseases.
 People will develop stronger immunity by which we can fight against any pandemic.

 I believe that when the coronavirus leaves our country, many more problems would be solved along with it.
 One of which is the traffic congestion problem in Dhaka city.
 Even if it does not disappear, it will be greatly reduced.
 People will be aware of cleanliness.
 They will learn how to control the dust too.
 Homes, as well as roads, will be disinfected from time to time.
 As a result, many viral and bacterial diseases will be less prevalent.